 In What Zone Do Apples Grow Best?

-Apple trees grow best in USDA plant hardiness zones 3 to 8.
-The trees are not susceptible to frost damage and can withstand freezing winters.
+Apple trees grow best in USDA plant hardiness zones 3 to 8, where they can withstand freezing winters.
 However, the flowers are vulnerable to cold and snow, and a late spring snow or a cold snap can easily wipe out an entire season's fruit potential, not to mention the beautiful blooms.

 You can grow apple trees outside of these zones, but you'll have to pay extra attention to the cultivar you choose.
 You'll also likely have a bit more work on your hands to keep conditions in line with the tree's needs.
 Most cultivars have a specific number of chill hours they need to experience to properly set fruit.
 Pay attention to this information so that you buy a variety that fits your climate.

 Plant bare-root apple trees as soon as the soil is workable in the spring.
 If you've purchased a potted tree (e.g., one that's not dormant), wait until the chance of frost has passed to plant it.
 In warmer zones 7 to 8, you can plant in the fall.
 However, spring planting is preferred regardless of climate.

 Apple trees aren't too picky about the soil on which they're grown and can tolerate different soil types.
 Soil should drain adequately to prevent pooling but should otherwise be kept moist.
 The soil's pH should be between 6 and 7 but ideally around 6.5 to 6.8.
 Apple trees prefer full-sun conditions but will tolerate dappled shade.
 Plants also need regular watering.
 Young trees especially need plenty of moisture.
 Soil should be kept moist but not soaking wet.